 Not easier way to get around things but will make sure you only get only what you need.
 Before I show you how to do this, here are two things you’ll want to keep in mind or have by your side.

-The first few words of the first comment author on the page and last few words of the last comment author on the same page or alternatively memorize the first and last comments author’s names.
+The first few words of the first comment author on the page and last few words of the last comment author on the same page.
+Alternatively, memorize the first and last comments author’s names.

 Open the page source code in a new browser tab by pressing “CTRL + U” on your computer keypad.
 Press “CTRL + F” and input the first few words of the comment author or his name (depending on what method you use), that’s the beginning of the comment section.